 Guidance and resources

-There are many how to guides, here are six that we find especially useful.
+There are many how to guides, here are some that we find especially useful.

 - NIHR Public Involvement Pocket Guide – a brief guide to public involvement in funding applications and how the NIHR RDS can help